 Kelly is a clinical counsellor with over 13 years of experience working in the social services field with children, youth and young adults within outreach, community, school, and clinical settings.
 She is an energetic and engaged therapist who has a strong passion for supporting young people in improving their mental health.
-Kelly has worked with a wide scope of clients, ranging in ages from 5 to 24 years old, who present with various mental health concerns from anxiety and depression to disordered eating, substance misuse, trauma, and identity exploration.
+Kelly has worked with a broad scope of clients, ranging in age from 5 to 24 years old, who present with various mental health concerns, from anxiety and depression to disordered eating, substance misuse, trauma, and identity exploration.

-She recognizes that some individuals may be nervous about engaging in counselling, ambivalent about change, or already have had a previous negative counselling experience.
-As such, Kelly ensures to focus first on developing a strong therapeutic alliance, developing the relationship while also encouraging and empowering young people to make positive changes.
+She recognizes that some individuals may be nervous about counselling, ambivalent about change, or already have had a negative counselling experience.
+As such, Kelly ensures to focus first on developing a strong therapeutic alliance, developing the relationship while encouraging and empowering young people to make positive changes.

 INTERESTS AND ACTIVITIES

 Kelly is a wife and mother of two energetic little girls.
-When she is not working or spending time with her family, you can likely find her running on the local mountain trails, skiing, spending time with friends over a delicious meal, or curled up with a book or good tv show.
+When she is not working or spending time with her family, you can likely find her running on the local mountain trails, skiing, spending time with friends over a delicious meal, or curled up with a book or a good tv show.

 Kelly provides therapy in English.
 She also has training and experience working with interpreters/translators and the hearing impaired.